This date paste recipe uses very few simple ingredients and is the perfect healthy sweetener. It can be used in so many ways and is so easy!

 Ultimately, there are only two natural sweeteners: lactose (milk) and fructose (fruits, like these dates!).
 So when we talk about natural sugars, date paste can be called a natural sweetener without the truth being stretched.
 Everything else is an added sugar.

-But added sugars don’t have to be evil.
-When looking at which ones are “better” than others, using the glycemic index (GI) value is the best bet.
+But added sugars don't have to be evil.
+A very broad way to look at how sugars affect us, is using the glycemic index (GI) value is the best bet.
 The lower the value, the less your blood sugar spikes, which is the goal.

 Everyone has an opinion (we are online aren’t we?) but here is my personal list of fave sugars starting with the ones I use most: